John F. Fitzgerald

 John Francis "Honey Fitz" Fitzgerald (February 11, 1863 – October 2, 1950) was an American Democratic politician from Boston, Massachusetts.
-He served as a U.S. Representative and Mayor of Boston.
-He also made unsuccessful runs for the United States Senate in 1916 and 1942 and Governor of Massachusetts in 1922.
+Fitzgerald served as mayor of Boston and a member of the United States House of Representatives.
+He also made unsuccessful runs for the United States Senate in 1916 and 1942 and governor of Massachusetts in 1922.
 Fitzgerald maintained a high profile in the city whether in or out of office, and his theatrical style of campaigning and charisma earned him the nickname "Honey Fitz".

 He was the father of Rose Fitzgerald and maternal grandfather of her sons President John F. Kennedy, Attorney General Robert F. Kennedy, and Senator Ted Kennedy.
-In his old age, Fitzgerald helped his grandson John F. Kennedy win his first election to Congress.
+In his old age, Fitzgerald helped his namesake grandson, John F. Kennedy, win his first election to Congress.

 Early life and education

-John Francis Fitzgerald was born on February 11, 1863, in the North End of Boston to Irish immigrant businessman and politician Thomas Fitzgerald of Bruff, County Limerick and Rosanna Cox of County Cavan.
+John Francis Fitzgerald was born on February 11, 1863, in the North End of Boston to Irish immigrant businessman and politician Thomas Fitzgerald of Bruff, County Limerick and Rose Anna Cox of Tonymore, Tomregan, Knockninny, County Fermanagh, Ireland.
 He was the fourth of twelve children.
 Both of his sisters, Ellen and Mary, and his eldest brother, Michael, died in infancy.
 Fitzgerald's brother Joseph had severe brain damage from malaria.
 Only three of the children survived in good health.

 Fitzgerald's mother died when he was sixteen.
 His father wished for him to become a doctor to help prevent future deaths of the sort that had marred the family.
 Accordingly, after being educated at Boston Latin School and Boston College, he enrolled at Harvard Medical School for one year, but withdrew following the death of his father in 1885.
 Fitzgerald later became a clerk at the Customs House in Boston and was active in the local Democratic Party.

 Entry to politics

 In the 1890s, Fitzgerald founded the Jefferson Club, a political club founded to organize the Irish Catholic voters of South Boston.
 It was modeled on earlier clubs like Tammany Hall in New York and Martin Lomasney's Hendricks Club in the West End of Boston.
 Fitzgerald won election to Boston's Common Council in 1891.
 In 1892, he became a member of the Massachusetts Senate.
 These early victories came with support from Martin Lomasney.

 United States Representative

 In 1894, he was elected to Congress for the 9th district, serving from 1895 to 1901.
 In his first two terms (1895–1899), Fitzgerald was the only Democrat to represent New England in Congress.

+In 1901, Fitzgerald was one of three representatives, along with Charles H. Grosvenor and George Henry White, to argue in favor of reducing the size of southern delegations in accordance with the Fourteenth Amendment due to their suppression of voting rights for black people.
+This measure failed by a vote of 94 to 136.